 drift check

-# Get a list of changed files from git and pass them to drift
+# Get PR files and pass them directly to Drift

 CHANGED_FILES=$(git diff --name-only origin/main...HEAD | tr '\n' ',')